Thursday, June 20, 2024

 and freedom from counting syllables . . .

-to odysseyites waiting to board . . .
+wants to tell you something . . .

 Monika Ekiert Jezusek